 Women’s rights, in particular, were seen as under threat.
 In response, several individuals organized marches using Facebook to protest.
 The largest of these began to coordinate their efforts, and the result was a massive march in Washington, D.C., which took place the day after Trump’s inauguration and drew more than 200,000 protestors.
 It was joined by sister marches across the globe, with the estimated total participants numbering between 3 and 5 million in the United States alone.

 More than just a march to protest the erosion of respect for women, the first Women’s March demanded reproductive rights, an end to discrimination based on gender, religion, race, or sexual and gender identity, rights for workers, and reform in immigration and health care.
 That broad focus has remained central to the new organization, with their website defining them as “a women-led movement providing intersectional education on a diverse range of issues.”

 Since the first march in 2017, the organization has hosted a global march each year.
 Although these marches did not draw the attention or the crowds of the first, they show that women in the United States remain passionate about their place in society and their inalienable rights.

 Women have come a long way since the 1800s, but there’s always more work to do and every voice counts.

 If you’re inspired by what you’ve read in this article, take action!
-There are as many ways to get involved as there are women.
-Join a march or help organize one.
+There are as many ways to get involved, join a march to help to organize one in your community.
 Call your member of congress and ask how they’re working to support women’s rights in the modern era.
 Even speaking up the next time you overhear a discriminatory or offensive remark can make a huge difference in someone’s life.